nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `deadline title:Buy breakfast `<br>
       Expected: No deadline is added because not all compulsory field is filled.
 Status message shows invalid command format, and hint user for the correct command format.

-   1. Other incorrect delete commands to try: `deadline`, `deadline buy good`, `...` (where command is not in correct format)<br>
+   1. Other incorrect adding deadline commands to try: `deadline`, `deadline buy good`, `...` (where command is not in correct format)<br>
       Expected: Similar to previous.

 ### Adding a event

 1. Adding a event while all tasks are being shown

    1. Prerequisites:  List all events using the `list-task` command.
-Multiple events in the task list.
+Multiple events exists in the task list.

    1. Test case: `event title:Project meeting date:10-11-2020 from:09:00 to:12:30 tag:CS2103T`<br>
       Expected: a new event with title 'Project meeting' is added to the task list, a event card will be displayed with the detailed info about the event.